Bafel Talabani: Developments in late 2017

 During the 2017 Kurdistan Region independence referendum, Bafel worked as a mediator between the KRG, Iraq and the international community, and worked to present an alternative delayed-vote solution.
-Although accepted by the main actors both internally and externally, the solution was ultimately rejected by Masoud Barzani.
+Although accepted by the main actors both internally and externally, the solution was ultimately rejected by the Kurdistan Region Parliament.

-Bafel blamed the loss of Kirkuk and oil-rich regions on the decision of the KDP to go ahead with a referendum on independence.
+Bafel blamed the loss of Kirkuk and oil-rich regions on the decision of the Kurds to go ahead with a referendum on independence. an agreement that was accepted and endorsed by the Kurdish Parliament.
 He called the decision a "colossal mistake", saying a U.S. proposal to postpone the referendum by two years should have been accepted.
-This would have avoided the current situation in which Iraq gained control of areas managed by Kurds since 2014.
+He was also the mastermind behind the October Betrayal in the Kirkuk crisis.

 In October, Iraqi forces took control of Kirkuk province after intense fighting against the Peshmerga.
 Bafel Talabani purportedly ordered his military forces to withdraw from the region, allowing the Iraqi Army and the Popular Mobilization Forces to establish control of the region.
-Subsequently, he has been criticized by Kurdish nationalists for the "betrayal" of the Kurdish struggle for independence.

 Bafel, however, strongly denied the accusations.
 He rejected as "baseless" claims that this was part of a deal he had brokered with Baghdad and Tehran, arguing that his forces had indeed fought and lost soldiers but decided to withdraw because of too many losses had occurred within the ranks of the Peshmerga.

 Moreover, it emerged in a New York Times interview published in November 2017 that before the hand-over of Kirkuk, Bafel proposed yet another out of the box solution.
 He envisioned troops from the American-led coalition against ISIS to take over a large military base near Kirkuk, along with federal forces and Kurdish forces loyal to his father's party.
 According to the New York Times article, Bafel was unable to build consensus among the PUK and the ruling Kurdistan Democratic Party to proceed with his alternative plan.

-Following his father's death in October 2017 and recent events, Bafel is focused on supporting the re-emergence of the PUK to be able to deliver an economically strong, socially inclusive, and stable Kurdistan.

 Personal life

-He is the son of Jalal Talabani, Secretary-General of the Patriotic Union of Kurdistan (PUK) and Hero Ibrahim Ahmed.
+He is the son of Jalal Talabani, former secretary-general of the Patriotic Union of Kurdistan (PUK) and Hero Ibrahim Ahmed.
 He is the older brother of Qubad Talabani and a cousin of Lahur Talabany.
-He is married to the daughter of Mala Bakhiyar, considered a mastermind of the PUK.
+He is married to the daughter of Mala Bakhtiyar, considered a mastermind of the PUK.
 On 27 August 2020, Bafel tested positive for COVID-19.
 On 8 September 2020, he recovered from the coronavirus.
-He has a son named Koban.